How to register a domestic partnership

 In addition, a domestic partner affidavit could be viewed as a de facto agreement by the courts, potentially making partners financially responsible for each other’s support and debts.
 As a result, some attorneys have questioned the wisdom of registering because the financial responsibilities incurred could outweigh the benefits.

-Individuals in a domestic partnership would still be single filers from a tax perspective.
-If both members of the relationship are considered high earners, it might make more sense to declare a domestic partnership to avoid the so-called “marriage penalty,” Taylor says.
+For example, those in a domestic partnership are still considered individual filers from a tax perspective.
+If both members of the relationship are considered high earners, it might make more sense to declare a domestic partnership to avoid the so-called “marriage penalty,” where their income is taxed at a higher marginal rate, Taylor says.

 “But if it’s a higher earner and a low earner, that would be a great benefit because your adjusted gross income combined would be in a lower tax bracket,” she adds.
 That’s sometimes called the “marriage bonus.”